Pearlie in the Park

-Parking is available on site at the Knox Cultural Centre, or you can find the auditorium a short walk from Warrawee train station.
+Free parking is available on site at the Knox Cultural Centre via Borambil Street, or you can find the auditorium a short walk from Warrawee train station.

 Turn into Borambil Street from the Pacific Highway - follow it a short distance to Gate 3, Borambil Street Carpark.
 Once parked, follow the signs a short distance to the auditorium.